tejas7070/PassFortress/README.md

 Generate Password: Click the "Generate Password" button to create a new random password.
 Copy Password: Click the "Copy to Clipboard" button to copy the generated password for easy use.
 Contributing
 We welcome contributions from the community!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
-Be sure to follow our [code of conduct](link to code of conduct) and [contributing guidelines](link to contributing guidelines).

 License
 This project is licensed under the MIT License - see the LICENSE file for details.